Skip to content

 AI Search is pretty flexible, but it helps to know what fields it understands so you can write better queries and troubleshoot when results aren't what you expected.
 This page is your reference for everything AI Search knows about.

-One thing to keep in mind before diving in: hardware fields and software inventory are only available for devices that have checked in with the K12Panel Windows or ChromeOS agent.
-If a field comes back empty or returns no results, the device may simply not have reported that data yet.
+Hardware fields and software inventory are only available for devices that have checked in with the k12panel Windows or ChromeOS agent.
+If a field shows no results, the device may not have reported that data yet.

 Device Identity